Little Patuxent Opera Institute

 Participants learn from internationally recognized musicians in our Master Class Series with LPOI's Master Teachers.
-This year's teachers are Ms. Ah Hong (Peabody Institute of JHU) and Mrs. Ruth Drucker (Retired-Towson State University and Peabody Institute of JHU)
+Last year's teachers were Ms. Ah Hong (Peabody Institute of JHU) and Mrs. Ruth Drucker (Retired-Towson State University and Peabody Institute of JHU).

 The cost for our Studio Artists program is $1,300.00; for our Apprentice Artists, the cost is $1100.00.
 That's only $52/day or $44/day respectively!
 For a five week program with three performance opportunities, plus lessons, master classes, and camaraderie; a real bargain!